phandennis/networking/README.md

 4. Move on to the router`(grp1_rtr)`, all the work will be done on this router now.
 5. `sudo nmtui` and edit enp0s3's ipv4 address to be `10.20.30.10/24`, and save
    this.
-6. on the second adapter on nmtui, we will give the address from the given range.
+6. On the second adapter on nmtui, we will give the address from the given range.
     - `10.0.45.190/26`
 7. Now you can ssh into this router.
-8. ssh and edit the dhcpd.conf file:
+8. SSH and edit the dhcpd.conf file:
     - `sudo vim /etc/dhcp/dhcpd.conf`
     - add the following lines to the file
         ```